-If the school enrolls male and female students in Cycles 2 and 3, gender segregated spaces should be provided in the form of two quarantine rooms, each with their own ensuite bathroom.
+If the school enrolls male and female students in Cycle 2 and 3, gender segregated spaces should be provided in the form of two quarantine rooms, each with their own ensuite bathroom.

 Essential supplies such as Personal Protective Equipment (PPE), including surgical masks, gloves, single-use long-sleeved aprons or gowns and face shields must be present in the quarantine room.
-N95 masks should be available for the school nurse when handling suspected or confirmed COVID-19 cases.
+N95 masks should be available for the school nurse when handling suspected COVID case.

 Cleaning supplies such as a hypochlorite-based surface disinfectant, rubber gloves and PPE for cleaning staff must be available in the quarantine room.

 A trained medical professional must always be available in/near this quarantine room when a patient is admitted.